Murder of Travis Alexander

-Travis Victor Alexander (July 28, 1977 – June 4, 2008) was an American salesman who was murdered by his ex-girlfriend, Jodi Ann Arias (born July 9, 1980), in his house in Mesa, Arizona while in the shower.
+Travis Victor Alexander (July 28, 1977 – June 4, 2008) was an American salesman who was murdered by his ex-girlfriend, Jodi Ann Arias (born July 9, 1980), in his house in Mesa, Arizona, United States, while in the shower.
 Arias was convicted of first-degree murder on May 8, 2013, and sentenced to life in prison without the possibility of parole on April 13, 2015.
 (Note: In the State of Arizona, a sentence of natural life requires that the defendant be incarcerated for the rest of their natural lifespan, with no possibility of parole or early release.)

 Alexander sustained 27 stab wounds, a slit throat and a single gunshot wound to the forehead.
 Arias testified that she killed him in self-defense, but she was convicted by the jury of first-degree murder.
 During the sentencing phase, the jury deadlocked on the death penalty option, and Arias was sentenced to life imprisonment without the possibility of parole.
 Alexander's death and the subsequent investigation and trial attracted widespread media coverage in the United States.

 Background

 Travis Victor Alexander

-Travis was born on July 28, 1977 in Riverside, California to Gary David Alexander and Pamela Elizabeth (Morgan) Alexander.
-At the age of eight, Travis moved in with his paternal grandparents.
+Alexander was born on July 28, 1977 in Riverside, California, to Gary David Alexander and Pamela Elizabeth (Morgan) Alexander.
+He had three brothers and four sisters.
+At the age of eight, he moved in with his paternal grandparents.
 After his father's death in July 1997, his seven siblings were also taken in by their paternal grandmother.
 Alexander told a friend that, prior to joining a church, he would frequently engage in fights.
 He performed stand-up comedy under the alter ego "Eddie Snell".
 Alexander was a salesman and motivational speaker for Pre-Paid Legal Services (PPL).